VM-Dipo/VM-Dipo/README.md

 ## 💞️ Looking to Collaborate On
 I'm open to collaborating on front-end projects, UI/UX improvements, and anything that enhances web performance and accessibility.

-## 📫 How to Reach Me
-You can reach out via GitHub discussions or connect with me on LinkedIn (if applicable, add your profile link).

 ## 😄 Pronouns
 He/Him